StevenJoel06/group10Graphics/README.md

 ## Implementation Steps
 ### 1. Set Up the Project Structure
 Start by organizing the project files and folders.
-Create the necessary HTML, CSS, and JavaScript files.
-Consider using a web development framework or build the structure manually.